13 Ways to Find Free Books

 What better place to get free books than your local library?
 Most libraries in Spain have a small selection of books available in English, if you want a popular title you could try requesting it.

-Additionally many libraries offer ebooks and audiobooks in Spanish that you can usually borrow for 2 weeks.
-Visit the dedicated website and choose your region to see what’s available.
+Additionally many libraries offer ebooks and audiobooks in Spanish that you can usually borrow for 2 weeks – a great way to improve your language skills!

 Related Post: Saving at Amazon Spain